Grouse Hunting Passion

-Whether you’ve hunted your whole life or you’re a newcomer, you really should try ruffed grouse hunting.
+Grouse hunting is one of those really special things I love about the fall.
+Whether you’ve hunted something your whole life or you’re a newcomer, ruffed grouse hunting should be near the top of your list.
 Aldo Leopold, perhaps my favorite conservationist, once stated:

 Everybody knows…that the autumn landscape in the north woods is the land, plus a red maple, plus a ruffed grouse…subtract the grouse and the whole thing is dead.

 I first read these words well after I had been on my first grouse hunt as a kid.
 College and out-of-state work took me away from grouse hunting for many years.
 But those words convinced me that I needed to get back out into the woods.
 I needed to chase the ruffed grouse (also called “partridge”) again.

 I really doubt I’ll ever miss another season.

 You owe it to yourself to experience this first-hand too.

 Grouse hunting is many people’s first introduction to hunting for several good reasons: